 The Three Passes Trek covers Kongma la, Cho la and Renzo la.
 The trek span was 18 days(Lukla to Lukla) and was a complete anti clockwise circuit of the Khumbhu Valley region.
 Landed in Lukla (one of the scariest airport runway is located here) and started the trek at 9000+ feet and the highest crossing was of Kongma la(pass) at 18000+ feet.

-A big high was the trek both to Everest Base Camp, though mighty Everest is hardly visible from the Base Camp
+A big high was the trek both to Mt.
+Everest Base camp , though mighty Everest is hardly visible from the Mt.
+Everest Base camp.

 Ama Dablam Base Camp.
 Crossed the Khumbhu and Ngozumpa glaciers and also climbed Chukung Ri and Gokyo Ri